MurdoMaclachlan/ToR-Repost-Collection/generic/tuxedo-winnie-the-pooh/tuxedo-winnie-the-pooh.md

 ---

 [*On the top row is an image of Winnie the Pooh sitting in a chair, with an unimpressed look.
-On the right, text reads:*]
+On the right, the text reads:*]

 {{REPLACE ME}}